lmri-met/metpyrad/docs/source/topics/hidex300_class/hidex300_design.rst

 --------------

 The workflow begins with the initialization of the ``Hidex300`` class.
-During this step, the user provides essential information about the radionuclide being measured, as well as the year and month of the measurements.
+During this step, the user provides information about the radionuclide being measured, such as the name of the radionuclide, and the year and month of the measurements.
 This setup ensures that the class is configured with the correct context for the data it will process.

 During the initialization, the constructor (``__init__``) is called with parameters for the ``radionuclide``, ``year``, and ``month`` of the measurements.
 These parameters are stored as the configuration attributes of the class instance (``radionuclide``, ``year``, and ``month``).

 Data storage attributes (``readings``, ``background``, ``sample``, ``net``) and measurement attributes (``cycles``, ``cycle_repetitions``, ``repetition_time``, ``total_measurements``, ``measurement_time``) are initialized to ``None``.